Questfall/docs/quest-mining/completion/README.md

 The system may increase the effective Quest Bounty for a new [unrated quest](../creation/karma.md) assigned to a small rotating set of users, thus motivating them to attempt the quest and vote on its rating.
 A user can hold at most four such assignments, each as a one-hour Top-10 visibility lease.
 An expired unvoted lease can be offered again after a six-hour cooldown, with unseen users preferred.
 Ordinary Feed completions are never treated as rating votes.

+The effective Bounty is fixed when an assignment is issued, using the slot in that user's visible Feed.
+Feed refreshes, new quests, and neighbouring publications expiring do not change this Bounty during the lease.
+A new assignment issued after expiry receives a fresh slot price.
+Personal Mining modifiers and the retry penalty still apply; a completion submitted for moderation saves its reward at submission and uses that snapshot when approved.

 {% hint style="info" %}
 The Quest Bounty will also change if the quest allows multiple attempts.
 For example, if a quest allows five retries, each failed attempt will reduce the Quest Bounty by 20%.
 {% endhint %}